jonathanolson/slither/notes/patterns.md

 # Patterns

+- ?
+Questions (first)
+  - Highlander? - do exit points connect in the same way?
+  - ?
+Keep patterns on detecting "invalidity"?

 - Assume patterns/rules only applied if they don't include the entire solution (can't be the loop, loops prevented)

 - We have a set of potential booleans that represent "is it possible in a solution"
   - Edge:
     - Black in solution?